pdimens/harpy/Workflows/qc.md

 [Fastp](https://github.com/OpenGene/fastp) is an ultra-fast all-in-one adapter remover, deduplicator, and quality trimmer.
 Harpy uses it to remove adapters, low-quality bases, and trim sequences down to a particular length (default 150bp).
-Harpy uses the fastp overlap analysis to identify adapters for removal and a sliding window approach (`--cut-right`) to identify low quality bases.
-The workflow is quite simple.
+Harpy uses the fastp overlap analysis to identify adapters for removal and a sliding window

 ```mermaid
 graph LR